SixteenThousand/Yona/README.md

     - grep
     - m4 (only needed for building)

-To install yona, clone this repository and run `make build`.
+To install Yona, clone this repository and run `make build`.
 This will combine all the bash scripts here into one, executable, script that you can then just place anywhere on your `$PATH` to use.
 An `install` recipe is provided, but the directory it uses is not guaranteed to be on your `$PATH`.